AI Exam

 - Investigations:

-- Low serum FSH, LH, and estradiol confirm the diagnosis.
+- Low serum FSH, LH, and oestradiol confirm the diagnosis.

 Premature Ovarian Insufficiency (POI)

-- Pathophysiology: Early depletion of ovarian follicles causes estrogen deficiency.
+- Pathophysiology: Early depletion of ovarian follicles causes oestrogen deficiency.

 - Clinical Features:

-- Signs of estrogen deficiency: Hot flashes, vaginal atrophy.
+- Signs of oestrogen deficiency: Hot flushes, vaginal atrophy.

 - Investigations: